leonjessen/NHSR2020/README.md

 Total time 4h: 09.30-13.30 (GMT)

-*Please note: All slides are available in the `Talks`-dir in your RStudio session `Files` pane, left-click on the `.html` file and choose ‘View in Web Browser’.
+*Important: All slides are available in the `Talks`-dir in your RStudio session `Files` pane, left-click on the `.html` file and choose ‘View in Web Browser’.
 The exercises are in the `Exercises`-dir, left-click on the `00_exercises.html` file and choose ‘View in Web Browser’)*

   - 09.30 - 09.50 (20min) [Talk: Introduction to Artificial Neural
     Networks](Talks/01_introduction_to_artificial_neural_networks.html)